 NCYCS in partnership with the Department of Social Protection have been sponsoring a Community Employment Project for the past twenty five years.
-Currently we employ 41 participants who work as Caretakers, Administration Assistants, Information Assistants, Home Support Workers, Cleaners and Kitchen Assistant.
-The scope of our CE Project covers workers in the Youth Information Centre, Youth Action Project Sligo, Citizen’s Information Centre, Cosy Cats Childcare, Scouting Ireland, Sligo Northside Community Partnership and Sligo Family Rescource Centre, The Mall, Sligo.
+Currently we employ 43 participants who work as Caretakers, Administration Assistants, Information Assistants, Cleaners, Kitchen Assistant, Childcare Assistants and Support Workers.
+The scope of our CE Project covers workers in the Youth Information Centre, Youth Action Project Sligo, Citizen’s Information Centre, Cosy Cats Childcare, The Base Cafe, Sligo Northside Community Partnership and Sligo Family Rescource Centre, The Mall, Sligo.

 Community Employment is an employment and training programme which helps long-term unemployed people to re-enter the active workforce by breaking their experience of unemployment through a return to work routine.
 The programme assists them to enhance and develop both their technical and personal skills which can then be used in the workplace.